haydentherapper/bt-log/README.md

 Using the provided Docker Compose file, you can initialize and deploy the log and witness.

+For the log, only the [Tessera POSIX](https://github.com/transparency-dev/tessera/tree/main/storage/posix) backend is supported.

-You'll need to pick a storage backend.
+You'll need to pick a storage backend for the witness.
 SQLite, PostgreSQL and MySQL are supported.

 ## SQLite